carpentries/docs.carpentries.org/source/resources/communications/select-blog-tags.md

 ### Regional Coordinators
 For blog posts related to Regional coordinators, who manage workshop logistics, communicate with hosts and Instructors, and respond to general inquiries.

+### Sponsorship (previously, "Philanthropy")
+Blog posts related to donations, sponsorship and other philanthropic activities that support The Carpentries.